the-True-Blue/ocean/README.md

 ## Making Changes

+Guide to Editing Content in React
+If you're familiar with HTML but new to React, here's what you need to know:

+1- Component-Based Structure:

+React organizes UI into components (similar to reusable HTML sections) Each component is typically in its own .jsx file in the src/components/ directory

+2- How to Edit Text Content:

+- Look for text directly in JSX (similar to HTML but inside JavaScript):

+<h1>This text can be edited directly</h1>

+- Or in variables/constants near the top of component files:

+const pageTitle = "About Us"; // Edit this text

+function AboutPage() {
+return <h1>{pageTitle}</h1>;
+}

+3- Images:

+Static images are in `src/assets/`
+To change an image, replace the file (keeping the same name) or update the import path in the component.

+4- After Making Changes:

+Save the file (the browser will automatically refresh in dev mode) Run npm run build to create a new production version

 ### Content Changes

-Most text and image content can be found in the source code, typically in the following locations:
+Most text and image content can be found in the source code, in the following locations:

 - `src/components/` - UI components
 - `src/assets/` - Images, icons, and other static assets
+- `public/` - Bubbles animation

 ### Style Changes

 The project uses TailwindCSS for styling:

-- Global styles can be found in `src/index.css`
+- Global styles can be found in `src/index.css` and `src/App.css`
-- Component-specific styles are applied using Tailwind classes in the component files
+- Component-specific styles are applied using Tailwind classes in the component files except for complex animations or styles foun in in `src/index.css` and `src/App.css`.

 ## Dependencies